maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 - Dataset 2: Table 13 - State Population--Rank, Percent Change, And Population Density (pg.
 22 in PDF)

 From these two datasets a new CSV file was created having the columns 'State', 'State Code', 'Population in 2008' and 'Population Density in 2008'.
 The columns were extracted simply using MS Excel.
-After this we had to convert the values of population and population density from string to number and then multiply only the population by 1000 as the population was given in thousands.
+After this, we had to convert the values of population and population density from string to number and then multiply only the population by 1000 as the population was given in thousands.
 This was done using Open Refine GREL Function.
 The GREL used is written below:

 ```

 toNumber(value.replace(",", ""))

 ```
 This GREL converted both columns from string to numbers.
-Then we used another GREL function to multiply the population by thousand.
+Then we used another GREL function to multiply the population by a thousand.

 ```